In This Article

 After you remove the bandage, you should wash your tattoo.
 Use lukewarm water and mild, liquid antibacterial or antimicrobial soap to gently remove any ointment, blood, and plasma and to completely clean the area.
 Provon Antimicrobial Lotion Soap is a good choice; it's a mild moisturizing cleanser specifically made for piercing and tattoo care.
 Never use a washcloth; it's too abrasive.
 Your hand is your best tool.

 Then, pat—don't rub—the area firmly with a clean towel or paper towel to get it completely dry.
 Follow with a very light application of A&D, Bacitracin, or a similar antibacterial ointment—but not Neosporin.
 This is a wonderful product for cuts and scrapes, but not for tattoos.
 Many people have allergic reactions to Neosporin, which causes little red bumps.
-When the bumps go away, so does the ink, and you end up with a polka-dotted tattoo.
+When the bumps go away, so does the ink, and you can end up with a polka-dotted tattoo.

 If you prefer, you also can use a specialty product such as Tattoo Goo Aftercare Salve.
 It's petroleum-free and made with herbs and oils that will soothe and heal your new tattoo.